Academic Standards and Administrative Requirements

 A student in good academic standing whose current semester GPA falls below 2.0 for any fall or spring semester will receive an academic warning and may be required to participate in advising, tutoring or academic skills interventions designed to improve academic performance, as well as a possible limit on the number of credit hours attempted.
 Academic warning is not recorded on the student’s official record.

 A student whose cumulative GPA falls below 2.0 as of the end of a fall or spring semester will be placed on academic probation.
-A student may be enrolled in classes during a probationary semester, but may be required to participate in intensive advising, academic skills courses or workshops, and may be required to limit the number of credit hours attempted.
-Academic probation is recorded on the student's official record.
+A student may be enrolled in classes during a probationary semester, but may be required to participate in intensive advising or academic skills courses or workshops and may be required to limit the number of credit hours attempted.
+Academic probation is recorded on the student’s record.

 Reinstatement after Suspension

 The Academic Actions and Reinstatement Committee reviews all reinstatement applications.
 Courses completed at other institutions while the student was suspended from UMBC will be considered for transfer credit under the usual rules for transfer.
 Generally, a reinstated student will have subsequently completed at least 12 credits of academic work at another institution, with a GPA of at least 2.5, or the student will have been absent from UMBC for a significant period of time.

 After a student has been reinstated, the first instance of a cumulative GPA of less than 2.0 at the close of a fall or spring semester will result in academic probation.
 The second consecutive semester of a cumulative GPA less than 2.0 will result in dismissal from the university if the student’s current semester GPA was also below 2.0.
 In general, a student who has been academically dismissed will not be considered for future reinstatement.
 If the student’s cumulative GPA is below 2.0 but the semester GPA is 2.0 or higher, the student is placed on academic probation for an additional semester.